-Why your nonprofit should be tracking volunteer hours
+Why your Nonprofit should be tracking volunteer hours

 If your volunteer inputs are not accounted for properly, you don’t know the true cost.
-More importantly, your funders won’t know the true cost, and it’s important to be transparent about your program costs if you want to sustain a program long term.
+More importantly, your funders also won’t know the true cost and it’s important to be transparent about your program costs if you want to sustain a program long term.

 Credibility – When you are trying to raise more money, advocate for new policies, or attract new members and volunteers, it’s important to display who else supports you.
-Showing them how many volunteers you have and how much they contribute is a type of third-party credibility.
-For some foundations, volunteer contributions are a measure of effectiveness.
+Showing how many volunteers you have and how much they contribute is a type of third-party credibility.
+For some foundations, volunteer contributions are even a measure of effectiveness.

 Matching funds – Some grantors may require that you match their funds with your own funds.
 If your nonprofit is tracking its volunteer time, the grantors may allow you to use that as part or all of your matching funds.

-3) Your Volunteers: This company offers both a paid and a free service for scheduling, managing, engaging, and tracking volunteers.
+3) Your Volunteers – This company offers both a paid and a free service for scheduling, managing, engaging, and tracking volunteers.
 It also allows you to run reports.
-The free version shows advertising to volunteers.
-The premium version does not.
+While the free version shows advertising to volunteers, the premium version does not.

-4) Salesforce: Many nonprofits use a free Salesforce license, and if that’s you, we recommend you check out this product they’ve created for volunteer management.
+4) Salesforce – Many nonprofits use Salesforce, and if that’s you, we recommend you check out a product they’ve created specifically for volunteer management.
 You can track time, schedule and publish volunteer shifts to your website, take applications online, automate your volunteer onboarding process, manage information such as their qualifications for different activities, and run reports.
-Cost: Free or Paid.

-5) VolunteerHub: This is the only volunteer management software that integrates with Blackbaud CRMs.
-It also integrates with Salesforce, and it is an all-in-one tool to organize and promote events, as well as schedule, recruit, and engage with volunteers.
+5) VolunteerHub – Like Salesforce volunteer tracker, VolunteerHub also integrates with Salesforce but is also the only volunteer management software that integrates with Blackbaud CRMs too.
+It is an all-in-one tool to organize and promote events, as well as schedule, recruit, and engage with volunteers.